 Remember to mutter – and listen to yourself.
 No judgment, just listening and curiosity.

 - The U.S. News series is wonderful.
-Access it at the logo below or here.
+Access it here.

-- My own ADHD workbook: You Are Not Your Adult ADHD.
-Use it self-paced or add in some time with me as your guide/mentor/coach.
+- My own ADHD workbook: Use it self-paced or add in some time with me as your guide/mentor/coach.